Rushikesh280662/Auto-Scaling-Without-Load-Balancer/README.md

-# Auto Scaling Without a Load Balancer
+# Hands-on Practice of Auto Scaling Without a Load Balancer
-(AWS Hands-on Practice)

 ## Overview
 Demonstrates how to configure **Auto Scaling** in AWS **without using a Load Balancer**.